meetoseh/backend/docs/redis/keys.md

   messages are formatted as `(uint32, blob)` corresponding to `(length of slug, slug)`.
 All numbers are big-endian encoded.

-- `ps:client_screenss` is used to sync client screens across instances. messages are formatted as `(uint32, blob)` corresponding to `(length of slug, slug)`.
+- `ps:client_screens` is used to sync client screens across instances. messages are formatted as `(uint32, blob)` corresponding to `(length of slug, slug)`.
+All numbers are big-endian encoded.

+- `ps:email_images` is used to eagerly fill caches for email image metadata. messages are formatted as `(uint64, blob)`, where the blob is the json-serialized `EmailImageLookupResult` which includes the email image uid and extension.
   All numbers are big-endian encoded.